An air source heat pump outside a home

 Up-and-Coming Technologies

-Heat pump appliances are gaining a lot of traction because they are efficient, can utilize the existing framework, and save a lot of money long term.
+Heat pump appliances are gaining a lot of traction because they are efficient, can utilize the existing framework, and save a lot of money in the long term.

 One of the significant appliances gaining a lot of popularity is heat pump washers and dryers.
 While they are not very common in the United States yet, many manufacturers such as GE, Electrolux, and LG are starting to design and sell them.

-Additionally, a newer appliance beginning to hit the market is heat pump dishwashers.
-As these technologies continue to develop and will likely have federal and state rebates attached, they will become more affordable.
+Additionally, a newer appliance beginning to hit the market is the heat pump dishwasher.
+As these technologies continue to develop and will likely have federal and state rebates and incentives attached, they will become more affordable.